herbsjs/suma/README.md

 #### Type

-Type validator ensures a value is of the correct JavaScript type.
+Type validator ensures a value is of the correct JavaScript type or a custom type.

 `type` - A valid JavaScript type.